MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Return Value

 A pointer to the object being replaced.
 This is a pointer to an object of one of the classes derived from `CGdiObject`, such as `CPen`, depending on which version of the function is used.
-The return value is `NULL` if there is an error.
+The return value is `NULL` if there's an error.
 This function may return a pointer to a temporary object.
 This temporary object is only valid during the processing of one Windows message.
 For more information, see `CGdiObject::FromHandle`.

 The version of the member function that takes a region parameter performs the same task as the `SelectClipRgn` member function.
 Its return value can be any of the following: